Ben Ostroff: ‘I believe in giving decision-making power to the people closest to the operation.’

 “He offered $10 an hour—more than I was making at the time.”

-Two decades later, Ostroff is a proud graduate of Cal Maritime, a tug captain in his own right, and the General Manager of Starlight Marine, a position he’s held since the company joined the Saltchuk family a little more than a year ago.
+Two decades later, Ostroff is a proud graduate of Cal Maritime, a tug captain in his own right, and the General Manager of AmNav Maritime Corp.
+He originally joined the family of companies in 2021 as the GM of Starlight Marine.

 “A lot of folks in president or GM-type roles are Type-A. Me, I don’t need to be in charge.
-I just like getting it done for the mariners and the customers and making sure everyone is taken care of.”
+I just like getting it done for the mariners and the customers and making sure everyone is taken care of.
+I get to work and learn from (AmNav President) Milt Merritt, a legend in the tugboat world, and dive into projects that I wouldn’t have had the chance to do otherwise.”

 Expecting the unexpected